ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-high-frequency/index.md

 - Clicking **Flush** will apply all waiting Transactions.
 - Row data finished loading will also apply (flush) all waiting Transactions.

-<grid-example title='High Frequency Flat' name='high-frequency-flat' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>

-## Flushed Event

-When Async Transactions are applied, the `asyncTransactionsFlushed` event is fired.
-The event contains all of the `ServerSideTransactionResult` objects of all attempted transactions.

-<interface-documentation interfaceName='AsyncTransactionsFlushed' ></interface-documentation>

-The example below listens for this event and prints a summary of the result objects to the console.

-<grid-example title='Transaction Flushed Event' name='transaction-flushed-event' type='generated' options=' { "enterprise": true, "modules": ["serverside"] }'></grid-example>

 ## Retrying Transactions

 The Retrying Transactions feature guards against Lost Updates.
 Lost updates refers to new data created in the server's data store that due to the order of data getting read and the transaction applied, the record ends up missing in the grid.